Lilith-In-Starlight/improved-templ8.py/readme.md

 ### How does it work?
 Put the templ8.py file in an empty folder.
 Make a file called `d8y` with no extension, a file called `basehtml`, also with no extension, and two folders, `input` and `output`.

-You might also want one called `rpl8cmnt` (soon will be renamed to `repl8ce`.
-Also no extension.
+You might also want one called `repl8ce`, with no extension.

 The `basehtml` file is an html file in which templ8.py puts the content of your pages.
 It tells templ8 how your page should look: Whatever you put in it, will be there in every page.